P14 deficiency: Other symptoms

 Beyond immunodeficiency, patients with p14 deficiency also show hypopigmentation and short stature.
 Hypopigmentation is caused by the dysfunction of the melanosome, a lysosome-related organelle in melanocytes, which is responsible for the synthesis and secretion of melanin (the pigments that color hair, skin, and retina).
 Under the transmission electron microscope (TEM), an accumulation of immature melanosomes can be observed.
 Moreover, those melanosomes are immediately degraded when transferring into basal keratinocytes, the cellular component of the outmost layer of the skin.
 Thus, p14 deficiency patients will show an abnormally light coloring of the skin, hair, and eyes.

-The above symptoms are shared with other genetic diseases that can cause lysosomal defects, like Chediak-Higashi syndrome, Hermansky-Pudlak syndrome type 2, and Griscelli syndrome type 2.
+The above symptoms are shared with other genetic diseases that can cause lysosomal defects, like Chediak–Higashi syndrome, Hermansky–Pudlak syndrome type 2, and Griscelli syndrome type 2.
 However, short stature is only observed among p14 deficiency patients.
 As the MAPK/ERK signaling played an essential role in skeletal development and hemostasis, we may expect p14 deficiency can impair the normal skeletal growth, contributing to the short stature phenotype.

-Discovery & linkage analysis
+Discovery and linkage analysis

-P14 deficiency was first identified within a white Mennonite family, where 4 out of 12 offsprings of two unaffected parents showed the above symptoms.
+P14 deficiency was first identified within a white Mennonite family, where 4 out of 12 offspring of two unaffected parents showed the above symptoms.
 This kind of inheritance pattern (offsprings affected while parents remained unaffected) indicated that p14 deficiency is an autosomal recessive disorder.
 In addition, white Mennonite is a religious isolate with a tradition of inbreeding.
 Marriage between genetically closely related individuals will decrease the heterozygosity, increasing the risks of autosomal recessive disorders.
 With the inheritance pattern and background information, scientists hypothesized an autosomal recessive mutation causes p14 deficiency.